 They were impressed to be there at 10:00 am, so that was the time they aimed for.
 They received scripture from John 19:29, and the Holy Spirit reminded them that Jesus took the sins of the world when the vinegar was put in His mouth.

 After Jane and Karly prayed in the Spirit and the scripture was read for no more than three minutes, there was a sweet release.
 Now, the gates of righteousness were opened over the region.
-There was also a funeral that began when they were leaving.
+There was also a funeral that began as they were leaving, so they hastily finished up.

 December 4, Columbia, SC, Trinity Episcopal Church –

 Grace, Sue, and I converged with Dr. Woodburn, Tammy and Joan from Charleston.
 The other two ladies that joined us have been in Aglow, and both have Cherokee in their bloodline.
-Also, I had sensed we were to start in Columbia around 10:00 am, and aimed to be in Charleston around noon.
+Also, I had sensed we were to start in Columbia around 10:00 am and aimed to be in Charleston around noon.

 We arrived in Columbia only to realize the city Christmas Parade route was ending right in front of the church we are to be at.
 Roads were completely blocked off, so our only choice was to walk in.